Assessment Policy and Procedure

 2. Scope

 This policy applies to all student and associated staff.
-This policy addresses the VTI’s preparation of assessments, administering and marking assessments, and re-assessment opportunities.
-Assessment is conducted using a range of instruments comprising written knowledge tests, reports, projects, assignments, demonstration, role play, observation, oral etc.
+This policy addresses the VTI’s preparation of assessments, administering/conducting, marking assessments, and re-assessment opportunities.
+Assessment is conducted using a range of instruments comprising written knowledge tests, reports, projects, demonstration, role play, observation etc.

 3. Definitions